 *Note on Terminology: Conservatives and liberals can’t even agree on terminology, with conservatives using the pejorative “illegal aliens” and liberals using the cuddly “undocumented immigrants.”
 We’ll split the difference here and use the term “illegal immigrants,” because it’s clear and unambiguous.
 And because we don’t mind needling both sides a little.

 Ready to plunge into some salty, politically-hot waters?
-Check all political righteousness at the door, because we’re going to have a pragmatic look at the pros and cons of leasing to illegal immigrants.
+Check all political righteousness at the door, because we’re going to have a pragmatic look at the pros and cons of signing a lease contract with illegal immigrant tenants.
 No pulled punches, no political correctness, just an honest discussion.

 Illegal immigrants are a reality in the housing industry.
 There are an estimated 11-11.5 million undocumented immigrants living in the United States, and they aren’t homeowners – it’s awfully tough to buy a home without a valid ID.